ruslanmasinjila/chalmers_thesis/README.txt

 - JAVA GUI Launches 2 python servers, 1 mmWaveVisualizer Client, and One Java client
 - One of the python servers receives range-doppler heatmaps from mmWaveVisualizer Client and saves data.
 - The other python server receives commands from Java Client

+----------------------------------------
+Version 1.2 [Complete]

 - Preprocessing of captured frames into 128x128 features standardized to [0,1]
 - Training data can be found at https://drive.google.com/drive/folders/1Fl0gFXouDYUSRcVearLVbsP_qxscS_Y1?usp=sharing

-----------------------------------------
+- Achieving accuracy of 0.27